merterpam/ST-TWEC/README.md

 ST-TWEC has three sub-modules: Tweet pre-processor, clustering tool and cluster evaluator.
 Each sub-module uses the output of the previous module: Clustering tool takes the pre-processed tweets from tweet pre-processor and clusters them.
 Cluster evaluator takes the clusters and responsible for evaluation and printing clusters and evaluation results.

+The explanation of the algorithm can be found on technical report [Tweets on a tree: Index-based clustering of tweets](http://research.sabanciuniv.edu/31274/1/Technical_Report.pdf).

 # Usage

 ST-TWEC requires a Tweet instance for a tweet.
 Tweet instances can be manually created, but it can also be automatically read from files.
 Utility class has a static function for this purpose.
 It can read tweets from a file with the following format: